 For my undergraduate senior thesis at Princeton University, I worked with Ed Turner, Michael McElwain, and the SEEDS (Strategic Explorations of Exoplanets and Disks with Subaru) collaboration to directly image young Jovian exoplanets using the Subaru telescope.
 The SEEDS project aims to discover young planets in order to improve our knowledge of planet formation and migration.
+For more information about the SEEDS project and results of our survey of members of stellar moving groups please see Brandt et al. 2014, ApJ, 786, 1.

 At Mauna Kea with Subaru and Keck.